 In extenso - Darkling Bombardier , ch Celerity Powerful Sort , Glynpedr Tizer & ch Forefoot Prince Igor .
 Two Zanfi specimens were made up , 1) Z- Princess Tanya by Sort & 2) Z- Imperial Eagle by Tizer .

-Whereas Zanfi Bellona by Bombardier not only produced Glynpedr Tizer but also his sis G- Fanta , dam to Glynpedr ch's Sandeman & Ferrira (by ch G- Dom Perignon) & to ch Glynpedr Napoleon by ch Damaria Count Magnum .
+Whereas Zanfi Bellona by Bombardier not only produced Glynpedr Tizer but also his sis G- Fanta , dam of Glynpedr ch's Sandeman & Ferrira (by ch G- Dom Perignon) & to ch Glynpedr Napoleon by ch Damaria Count Magnum .

-Grangemoor Gilda' brother G- Zorab grandsired ch Prixcan Drusus , Meps Eliza' Fair Daughter (dam to ch Prixcan Countach sired by ch Zanfi Imperial Eagle) & Meps Dark Ranee , the latter mated to ch Glynpedr Dom Perignon , produced (Meps) ch's Dignified John (who sired Craigavon Taboo) & Brave Chaka , BOB at Crufts '93 .
+Grangemoor Gilda' brother G- Zorab grandsired ch Prixcan Drusus , Meps Eliza' Fair Daughter (dam of ch Prixcan Countach sired by ch Zanfi Imperial Eagle) & Meps Dark Ranee , the latter mated to ch Glynpedr Dom Perignon , produced (Meps) ch's Dignified John (who sired Craigavon Taboo) & Brave Chaka , BOB at Crufts '93 .
 Below at left - Mrs M Perrenoud with her Meps crew a/o Illustrious Lawyer.

 Next to Grangemoor Gilda , there were only two other Grangemoor broods who gave offspring to British breeders , ie 1) G- Katie (Darkling Bombardier ex Beau’ daughter G- Banchee) , owned by Ormondstow breeder Miss Sheila Critchley of Fremington Barnstaple, - Devon , produced a litter dd April ’83 sired by ch Honeycroft Danny Boy resulting in O- Forever Anne - see centre - , Honey Blossom & Peter The Great - note - Miss S Critchley judged Mastiffs at Bucks 2002 ; 2) Grangemoor Berry (DD’ son G-Cadivor x Deer Run Gena) , owned by Silvercroft breeder Mrs A Ernsting , who mated her to Lesdon Lord Fortesque’ son Farnaby Fine ‘n Dandy which gave S- Logan & S- Mulberry b July ‘87 .

-Grangemoor Gilda' brother G- Zorab grandsired ch Prixcan Drusus - see at right - , Meps Eliza' Fair Daughter (dam to ch Prixcan Countach sired by ch Zanfi Imperial Eagle) , Meps Dark Knight & sis M-Dark Ranee , the latter mated to ch Glynpedr Dom Perignon , produced (Meps) ch's Dignified John & Brave Chaka .
+Grangemoor Gilda' brother G- Zorab grandsired ch Prixcan Drusus - see at right - , Meps Eliza' Fair Daughter (dam of ch Prixcan Countach sired by ch Zanfi Imperial Eagle) , Meps Dark Knight & sis M-Dark Ranee , the latter mated to ch Glynpedr Dom Perignon , produced (Meps) ch's Dignified John & Brave Chaka .
 M- Dark Knight , owned by Mssrs Thomas & Tugwell of Bredwardine , has only two KC recorded show data , ie a 2nd Limit at the Welsh Kc '87 under Graham Hicks (cc ch Arciniega' Lion - reserve cc ch Massoluv Heftylump) & a 3rd Limit at the Wales Working Breeds Association '88 under Mrs How (cc for ch Massoluv Heftylump - reserve cc for Aquasilks Boxcar Willie) , the latter grandsired by the Am bred Stablemates Bruno imported by Kisumu breeder Mrs Irene Creigh .

 Note - Stablemates Bruno , mated to Gildasan Valentine Daisy , produced for Mrs Irene Prosser a well-known Aicama litter containing A- Zorba of La Susa (the world' heavyweight recordholder) but more importantly A- Saucy Sarah , foundation for the Cedwalla breeders Mr/Mrs Chidwick , who mated her to MM and resulted in a/o the splendid champion Cedwalla Sweet Ellenor .